Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Experiments

 \subsection{Robot Video Prediction}

-\paragraph{Setup.} We begin by evaluating on RoboNet\citep{dasari2019robonet} and RT-1\citep{rt12022arxiv}, two real-world video datasets widely used for assessing general video prediction performance.
+\paragraph{Setup.} We begin by evaluating on RoboNet \citep{dasari2019robonet} and RT-1 \citep{rt12022arxiv}, two real-world video datasets widely used for assessing general video prediction performance.
 RoboNet contains 162k videos collected from 7 robots operating in diverse environments.
 Following previous works~\citep{babaeizadeh2021fitvid, wu2024ivideogpt}, the task is to predict 10 future frames given 2 past frames together with actions.
 RT-1 consists of 87k videos from 13 robots performing hundreds of real-world tasks.
 Here, the objective is to predict 14 future frames conditioned on 2 past frames and the corresponding instructions.
 All video frames are resized to $64 \times 64$ pixels for both datasets.
 We evaluate model performance using widely adopted metrics including FVD~\citep{unterthiner2018towards}, PSNR~\citep{huynh2008scope}, SSIM~\citep{wang2004image}, and LPIPS~\citep{zhang2018unreasonable}.
-In addition, we introduce $\text{STD}_{\text{PSNR}}$, $\text{STD}_{\text{SSIM}}$, and $\text{STD}_{\text{LPIPS}}$, defined as the standard deviation of metric values across multiple generated samples, to numerically represent sample consistency, where smaller values indicate more consistent predictions.
+In addition, we introduce $\text{STD}_{\text{PSNR}}$, $\text{STD}_{\text{SSIM}}$, and $\text{STD}_{\text{LPIPS}}$, defined as the standard deviation of metric values across multiple generated samples, to numerically represent sampling consistency, where smaller values indicate more consistent predictions.
 See Appendix~\ref{appendix:experimental_setup} for computation details.

 \paragraph{Results.} We present the experimental results in Table~\ref{tab:experiment_robonet_RT-1}.
-ForeDiff outperforms vanilla diffusion in each dataset, showing not only an improvement in accuracy (PSNR, LPIPS, etc.) but a significant reduction in standard deviation (STD), which demonstrates its suitability for consistent world modeling.
-Moreover, there is no notable difference between ForeDiff-Zero and vanilla diffusion in terms of STD, suggesting that the improved consistency primarily stems from the deterministic pretraining procedure.
+ForeDiff outperforms vanilla diffusion in each dataset, showing not only an improvement in accuracy (PSNR, LPIPS, etc.) but a significant reduction in standard deviation (STD), which demonstrates its suitability for sampling-consistent predictive learning.
+Moreover, there is no notable difference between ForeDiff-Zero and vanilla diffusion in terms of STD, suggesting that the improved sampling consistency primarily stems from the deterministic pretraining procedure.
 The qualitative comparisons in Figures~\ref{fig:case_robonet} and~\ref{fig:case_rt1} further highlight the superior predictive ability of ForeDiff.
-Additionally, we compare ForeDiff with prior methods using their evaluation settings, where metrics are reported on the best of 100 samples (Top-1).
-As shown in Table~\ref{tab:more_robonet}, ForeDiff achieves competitive performance even without accounting for its advantages in consistency, further confirming its effectiveness as a general-purpose world model.